-Dr Youqing Fan is a school based member of ICS joining the institute in early 2018.
+Dr Youqing Fan is a school-based member of ICS joining the institute in early 2018.
 He previously worked in universities in China and Australia.
 Driven by the value of accountability, the key focus of his research is to address the inquiry that: how business and management can be done in a way that is accountable to the broader society and to nature?
 Particularly, my research takes a holistic approach enquiring the interactions between the three pillars of sustainability (i.e. economic, social and environmental sustainability).
 At the organisational level, he examines how employees and teams were (de)motivated by certain organisational characteristics which are shaped by the culture and society that the organisation is embedded in.
 At the intermediate level of business-society interface, he investigates how firms respond to the external requirements imposed by the human society, which may include culture, norms and/or institutions etc. At this level, he also looks at how production management can be conducted in a way that is sustainable for workers and human society.
-At societal level, he explores the pathway through which migrant workers secure employment, income and housing in urban society, as well as how certain characteristics of migrant workers change the way firm management policies is designed, for example firm work-life balance policies.
+At a societal level, he explores the pathway through which migrant workers secure employment, income and housing in urban society, as well as how certain characteristics of migrant workers change the way firm management policies is designed, for example, firm work-life balance policies.

 - PhD (Management), 2012, Monash University, Australia

 - MSci (Social Policy and Welfare), 2007, Beijing Normal University, Beijing, China